sumitrj/Workshops/README.md

 # Workshops

-This repository is an archived tutorial version of some of the workshops hosted by me as a Microsoft Student Partner, Technical Head of IET-VIT and MLH LocalHost Organizer
+This repository is an archived tutorial versions of some of the workshops hosted by me as a Microsoft Student Partner, Technical Head of IET-VIT and MLH LocalHost Organizer

 As apparent from the folder names, you can find informaive tutorials for starting with